antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Can I modify/rewrite existing code with a Source Generator?

 No. As mentioned earlier, Source Generators do not allow you to rewrite user source code.
 We do not intend on allowing them to this.
-They can only augment a compilation by adding C# source files.
+They can only augment a compilation by adding C# source files to it.

 ### When will Source Generators be out of preview?